History of China–United States relations: Missionaries

+According to John Pomfret, the American missionaries were crucial to China's development.
+Along with Western-educated Chinese, they supplied the tools to break the stranglehold of traditional orthodoxy.
+They taught the Chinese Western science, critical thinking, sports, industry, and law.
+They established China's first universities and hospitals.
+These institutions, though now renamed, are still the best of their kind in China.

 The women missionaries played a special role.
 They organized moralistic crusades against the traditional customs of female infanticide and foot-binding, helping to accomplish what Pomfret calls "the greatest human rights advances in modern Chinese history."
 Missionaries used physical education and sports to promote healthy life styles, to overturn class conventions by showing how the poor could excel, and by expanding gender roles using women's sports.

 During the Boxer Rebellion of 1899–1901, Christian missions were burned, thousands of converts were executed, and the American missionaries barely escaped with their lives.

 Paul Varg argues that American missionaries worked very hard on changing China: